 - High product quality: All products are examined by a third-party inspection organization.
 The quality defect rate is less than 1% once the garment is delivered to the customer

-- On-Time Delivery: In 2019, 98% of orders are delivered on time.
+- On-Time delivery: In 2019, 98% of orders were delivered on time.
 Up to now, no customer has returned due to late delivery.

-- Address: No.59, Duc Giang Street, Duc Giang Ward, Long Bien Districts, Hanoi City, Vietnam
+- Address: 59 Duc Giang Street, Duc Giang Ward, Long Bien Districts, Hanoi City, Vietnam

 - Tel: 024 3655 7930